zak905/engagetech-challenge/README.md

-Solution to the coding backend challenge: https://github.com/engagetech/backend-coding-challenge
+Solution to the backend coding challenge: https://github.com/engagetech/backend-coding-challenge

-The front-end folder is a git submodule of my fork for the project: https://github.com/zak905/backend-coding-challenge
+The front-end folder is a git submodule of my fork of the project: https://github.com/zak905/backend-coding-challenge

 The full solution is in this repository.